My coulda woulda shoulda is that last phone call I had with Charles. Here’s how it goes.

 Alter Ego: Do you really think you could have saved him?

 Me: Maybe that day I could have.
 But I don’t think he was going to wrestle out of the grips of heroin.
 Ever.
 He was so fragile.
-And he refused traditional treatment for depression and his self medication had made his depression worse.
-I remember trying to figure out if he had hit rock bottom.
-And if so, what we needed to do.
+And he refused traditional treatment for depression and his self-medication had made his depression worse.
+I remember trying to figure out if he was asking for help or manipulating us again.
 I needed time to think.
+I needed information so I’d know what to do.

 Alter Ego: It was always hard, wasn’t it?
 Trying to figure out whether it was mental health, drugs, the sleep disorder or all the above?
 Trying to figure out what to do.